12 UX design examples that drive user action (2026)

 Good UX for better user onboarding

-The user onboarding experience is one of the first steps in the user journey and can make or break the future of their relationship with the product.
-It's also one of the most action-heavy stages of the user journey; users need to put in the effort to realize the value of your product, so it's one of the most crucial stages to optimize.
-Here are 12 examples of companies that nailed their onboarding UX design.
+The user onboarding experience is one of the first steps in the user journey and can make or break the future of a user's relationship with your product.
+It's also one of the most action-heavy stages; users need to put in the effort to realize value, so it's one of the most important stages to optimize.

 1. Duolingo's persona-based experience

-Duolingo is a language-learning website and mobile app that offers lessons for every level of expertise.
-So how do they meet the user needs of such a diverse learner base?
-It all starts with their persona-based user experience.
+Duolingo is a language-learning app that offers lessons for every level of expertise.
+So how do they meet the needs of such a diverse learner base?
+It all starts with their persona-based user experience - a masterclass in product personalization.

-A friendly owl mascot and round, approachable typography welcome users into a quick quiz that tailors the experience to each user’s goals and level of knowledge.
-With this knowledge of the user, Duolingo then curates custom lessons and guides the user to what is most immediately valuable to them.
-The user is able to jump right in to lessons that meet their level of expertise and goals for learning the language when they realize value, so immediately they’re more likely to return to the app and become a loyal user.
+A friendly owl mascot and round, approachable typography welcome users into a quick quiz that tailors the experience to each user's goals and level of knowledge.
+With this context, Duolingo curates custom lessons and guides the user to what is most immediately valuable to them.
+Users jump right into lessons that match their expertise and goals - so they realize value immediately.
+Duolingo has grown to over 100 million monthly active users, and this personalized first experience is a key reason why retention stays high.

 Source